 Handwriting is taught from Reception using a pre-cursive style, joining letters from Year 1.
 It is taught on a daily basis throughout EYFS and KS1.
 In KS2, Pupils have regular opportunities to practise handwriting skills (often linked to their weekly spelling pattern) throughout the week to develop a clear, fluent style.
 When needed, handwriting interventions are used to support pupils.
 To support our teaching of handwriting we use letter join.
 This online programme can be accessed in school and at home.
 Your child's log in will be included on their online learning log in cards in their home learning log.

-Throughout EYFS and Year 1, spelling is taught through a systematic, synthetic phonics approach following the long term planning on Phonics Play, where common exception words are regularly introduced.
+Throughout EYFS and Year 1, spelling is taught through a systematic, synthetic phonics approach following the long term planning on Phonics Play, where common exception words are introduced on a weekly basis.

 In KS2, children are taught their year group’s spelling patterns.
 Spellodrome is used for the long term planning of spelling across KS2 and the children can access their weekly spellings at home and during guided reading.
 Spelling is taught during 3 15 minute discrete spelling sessions a week and the spelling lists are sent home for children to practice for a weekly test on a Friday.
 During the year, spelling is assessed 3 times formally but on an ongoing basis through writing and weekly spelling tests.